Painting Your Hallway - Ideas & Tips

 Colour quality

-- For hallways, we especially recommend our MissPompadour - The Functional Wall Paint.
+- We particularly recommend our MissPompadour - The Functional Wall Paint for corridors.
 It creates a pleasant matt surface and is very robust and washable.
-If you are assuming that the walls will be subjected to very heavy loads, this is the colour of choice!
+If you expect the walls to be subjected to very heavy loads, it is the colour of choice!

-- But also our MissPompadour - The Valuable Wall Paint and our LittlePomp Chalk Paints are very resistant and can be applied well in your hallway.
+- But our MissPompadour - The Valuable Wall Paint and our LittlePomp chalk paints as well as the CosyColours chalk-based wall paints are also very resistant and can be spread well in your hallway.

 Primer

-If your walls are contaminated with old oil, soot or ink stains, it makes sense to apply a primer coat of stainblock.
-This also applies if you want to paint highly absorbent walls, such as plasterboard or fresh plaster, or if you are painting over wallpaper
+If your walls have stains such as old oil, soot and ink stains, it is advisable to apply a primer coat of stainblock.
+This also applies if you want to paint highly absorbent walls, such as plasterboard or fresh plaster, or if you are painting over wallpaper.

-- To Block - MissPompadour Stainblock: Prevents stains and odours from escaping.
+- To Bond & Block - MissPompadour Primer: Prevents stains and odours from escaping.

-- MissPompadour - To Prime Walls: Perfectly prepares highly absorbent substrates for painting.
+- MissPompadour - To Prime Walls: Prepares highly absorbent surfaces perfectly for painting.

 Paint quantity